An empty wave at Banzai Pipeline at the Volcom Pipe Pro on Oahu, Hawaii

 © Dave Herring on Unsplash

-Santa Cruz has no shortage of surf shops and surf schools that cater to beginners like Club Ed Surf School and Camp and Richard Schmidt Surf School, where you can start with stand up paddling (SUP) lessons and work your way up to more challenging classes as you gain your footing.
+Santa Cruz has no shortage of surf shops and surf schools that cater to beginners like Club Ed Surf School and Camp and Richard Schmidt Surf School, where you can start with stand-up paddleboarding (SUP) lessons and work your way up to more challenging classes as you gain your footing.

 Amid the rocky cliff sides of the Pacific Northwest, you'll find welcoming, sandy surf spots throughout the Devils Punchbowl State Natural Area in Otter Rock, Oregon.
 The water here is a bit chilly, but even new surfers can easily adjust to the 50-degree temperatures with a wetsuit.